Branches & Leadership

 Vice President of Operations

-As the Vice President of Operations, Patrick is in charge of the design, fabrication, and delivery of physical products that the team makes.
-His main focus is the competition robot, as well as preseason goals that are set up by the team and, most importantly, to keep everyone safe.
+The Vice President of Operations is in charge of the design, fabrication, and delivery of physical products that the team makes.
+Their main focus is the competition robot, as well as preseason goals that are set up by the team and, most importantly, to keep everyone safe.

 Vice President of Communications

-As the Vice President of Communications, Emilie is in charge of sponsorships, videos, visual media, and apparel.
-As the leader of communications, imagery-based products of the team are key components of her jurisdiction.
+The Vice President of Communications is in charge of sponsorships, videos, visual media, and apparel.
+As the leader of communications, imagery-based products of the team are key components of their jurisdiction.